TROPHiT/UnityDeeplinks/README.md

 * Continue to build and test your Unity project as usual in order for any jar changes to take effect

 ## iOS
-UnityDeeplinks implements a native plugin for iOS, initialized by *Assets/UnityDeeplinks/UnityDeeplinks.cs*. the plugin listens for Unity's open-URL notifications as well as to the app's Univeral Link activations and relayes them to the Unity script for processing.
+UnityDeeplinks implements a native plugin for iOS, initialized by *Assets/UnityDeeplinks/UnityDeeplinks.cs*. the plugin listens for URL/Univeral Link activations and relayes them to the Unity script for processing.

 * Ensure your XCode project's Info.plist file contains a custom URL scheme definiton or [Universal Links setup](https://developer.apple.com/library/content/documentation/General/Conceptual/AppSearch/UniversalLinks.html).
 Here is an example of a custom URL scheme *myapp://* for the bundle ID *com.mycompany.myapp*:
 ```